djwudi/caption-cleanup/README.md

   * `ofall` to `of all`
   * `Ijust` to `I just`
   * ` ?` and ` !` to `?` and `!`
+* ...and quite a bit more as I find regular patterns.